truenas/documentation/content/en/hub/initial-setup/support.md

 The *Description* should contain more details about the problem.
 It is recommended to keep the description less than three paragraphs and include any steps to reproduce the issue or error.

+### Creating a Debug File

+The TrueNAS web interface provides an option to save debugging information to a text file.

+Go to **System > Advanced**

+Select **SAVE DEBUG**

+The user will be notified that **"This operation might take a long time.
+Proceed?"**

+Select **PROCEED**

+The progress of the debug creation will be displayed.

+Once the debug file is complete you will either be prompted by your OS to save it to a specific location (i.e. Downloads, Documents etc.), or will automatically be added to the location you specified for downloaded files.

+This debugging information is created by the freenas-debug command line utility and a copy of the information is saved to `/var/tmp/fndebug`.

 #### Web Console Log

 A web console log can help to diagnose problems with the user interface.